ascholerChemeketa/cs160Reader/_sources/CSPDesigningProcedures/programDesign.rst

     to come after the low-level ``rectangle`` procedure.
 The highest-level procedure, ``drawHouse`` must come after all of the other procedures because it makes use of them.

-    Don't forget to indent the body of each function, even if it is not real code yet.
+    Don't forget to indent the body of each procedure, even if it is not real code yet.
     -----
     =====
     def rectangle(turtle, width, height): #tag:0; depends:;